 This scholarship serves to honor graduate students who distinguish themselves through their capacity for caring in their professional relationships.
 It honors the memory of Shirley Fink, a graduate of the program, who distinguished herself for her caring, empathy, and effectiveness in her professional relationships.
 Candidates must be entering years two through five.

-Veronica Slaght, a third year student at the Institute, is the recipient of the 2014-2015 Shirley Fink Award.
+Candace Irabli, a fouth year student at the Institute, is the recipient of the 2015-2016 Shirley Fink Award.

 The Suzanne Reed Price Award was named after a graduate of the program that went on to do exemplary work in the field of Pediatric Clinical Neuropsychology.
 The Award goes to the student in their third year of the program that proposes the most outstanding dissertation in the area of Pediatric Clinical Neuropsychology.

-Fourth year student Merin Campbell received the 2011-2012 Suzanne Reed Price Neuropsychology Award.
+Fifth year student Meghan Jorgenson received the 2015 Suzanne Reed Price Neuropsychology Dissertation Award.

 Zygmunt Piotrowski Scholarship